nix-community/napalm/README.md

 ### Napalm with Nix flakes

-If you want to use Napalm in your flake project, you can do that by adding it to your overlay.
+If you want to use Napalm in your flake project, you can do that by adding it to your inputs and passing `napalm.overlay` to your Nixpkgs instance.
 There is also a template, that can help you use napalm in your project.
 You can use it by running `nix flake init -t "github:nix-community/napalm"`.

 ## Handling complicated scenarios with Napalm